 Thecordon setup command generates CA certificates automatically:

-~/.config/cordon/projects/<namespace>/certs/. cordon.toml stores absolute paths to those files.
-Use the real paths from your generated config (below uses the same /path/to/... placeholder style as elsewhere in these docs):
+cordon.toml stores absolute paths to the generated CA files.
+Use the real paths from your generated config; see Scopes for certificate storage locations.

 Trusting the CA